CQ-WuMing/SmokeAlarmSystem/README.md

 # SmokeAlarmSystem
+Hey guys,I'm Wu,I'm doing an internship in Bosch.
-This is my graduation project.
+This is my university graduation project.